 This is perfect for those with one full day in the Vatican, that want to make the most of their time and need to combine these two sites, without spending hours standing in line.

-If you have more time and can focus on St. Peter’s Basilica separately from the Vatican Museums, we recommend this one-hour tour inside the Basilica.
+If you have more time and can focus on St. Peter’s Basilica separately from the Vatican Museums, we recommend this two-hour tour inside the Basilica.

-It will take you up to the dome, and then show you the major monuments inside the basilica, so you don’t waste time wandering around this massive space playing scavenger hunt to find the most important pieces and wondering if you’ve missed something important.
+It will take you up to the dome, and then show you the grottoes, and the major monuments inside the basilica, so you don’t waste time wandering around this massive space trying to find the most important pieces and wondering if you’ve missed something important.

 Climbing the Dome of St. Peter’s